Connor Stalions: Resignation from the University of Michigan

 On November 3, 2023, Stalions resigned from the University of Michigan's staff.
-Stalions's attorney told media that neither Michigan football head coach Jim Harbaugh nor others on the team were aware of any "improper conduct."
+Stalions' attorney told media that neither Michigan football head coach Jim Harbaugh nor others on the team were aware of any "improper conduct."

 High School Coaching Career

 Mumford Defensive Coordinator

 Stalions volunteered for Detroit Mumford High School as the defensive coordinator in 2024.
 Prior to Stalions arriving at Mumford, the team had won one game in three seasons.
-The program had only a total 18 players in the program and posted a 1-8 record in the 2024 regular season.
+The program had only 18 players in the program and posted a 1–8 record in the 2024 regular season.

 Belleville Offensive Coordinator

-Following the 2024 regular season, Belleville High School hired Stalions as the team's Offensive Coordinator for the playoffs.
-The Tigers won their first playoff game with Stalions calling plays, defeating Ann Arbor Pioneer 68-0.
-Belleville then went on to defeat Saline, the #4-ranked team in the state, 42-7 to win the District Championship, prior to being knocked out by the #1-ranked team, Detroit Catholic Central, in the Regional Championship.
-Following the conclusion of the season, both Elijah Dotson and Bryce Underwood flipped their commitments from Pittsburgh and LSU, respectively, to Michigan, where their Offensive Coordinator Connor Stalions had served as a Defensive Analyst.
+Following the 2024 regular season, Belleville High School hired Stalions as the team's offensive coordinator for the playoffs.
+The Tigers won their first playoff game with Stalions calling plays, defeating Ann Arbor Pioneer 68–0.
+Belleville then went on to defeat Saline, the #4-ranked team in the state, 42–7 to win the District Championship, prior to being knocked out by the #1-ranked team, Detroit Catholic Central, in the Regional Championship.
+Following the conclusion of the season, both Elijah Dotson and Bryce Underwood flipped their commitments from Pittsburgh and LSU, respectively, to Michigan, where their offensive coordinator Connor Stalions had served as a defensive analyst.